Our Common Home Farms

 Thousands of beetles that consume Scotch broom seeds are being brought out from cold storage on the fourth floor of Old Main to decimate the Scotch broom population on the Lacey campus.
 Assistant Professor of Biology Robert Bode and biology students Nathan Krueger and Rebecca Tong have been measuring the rate at which these beetles eat Scotch broom seeds in urban and rural areas around Olympia.
+Their research looks at the success of a state-wide program to vanquish this invasive and economically harmful weed.

 Jamie Olson, Ph.D., associate professor of English, has published a number of his translations of postmodern theological poems by Timur Kibirov, considered one of Russia’s most important contemporary poets.
 Featured in the February 23 issue of America: The National Catholic Review, one poem is entitled, “Rooster, rooster.”